liferay/liferay-docs/develop/tutorials/articles/03-portlets/05-spring-mvc.markdown

 # Spring MVC

-If you're developing applications for Liferay, it makes sense to use [Liferay's MVC framework](/develop/tutorials/-/knowledge_base/7-0/liferay-mvc-portlet) and [Service Builder](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder).
-If you're already a wizard with
+Liferay is an open platform in an ecosystem of open platforms.
+Just because Liferay has its own [MVC framework](/develop/tutorials/-/knowledge_base/7-0/liferay-mvc-portlet), therefore, doesn't mean you have to use it.
+It is perfectly valid to bring the tools and experience you have from other development projects over to Liferay.
+In fact, we expect you to.
+Liferay's development platform is standards-based, making it an ideal choice for applications of almost any type.

-Spring MVC, you can instead use that framework for your application's controller.
-You can still use Service Builder for your service layer.
+If you're already a wizard with Spring MVC, you can use it instead of Liferay's `MVCPortlet` with no limitations whatsoever.
+Since Spring MVC replaces only your app's web application layer, you can still use [Service Builder](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder) for your service layer.

-So, what does it take to implement a Spring MVC application in Liferay?
-Assuming you're familiar with Spring MVC, there are a few notable things to mention and you have a decision to make, since Spring MVC projects need to be packaged as WAR archives: Do you want to pre-configure your Spring MVC portlet project as a WAB, or do you want to let the WAB generator in Liferay do the work for you?
+So what does it take to implement a Spring MVC application in Liferay?
+Assuming you're familiar with Spring MVC, there are a few things to mention and you have a decision to make, since Spring MVC projects must be packaged as WAR archives:
+Do you want to pre-configure your Spring MVC portlet project as a WAB, or do you want to let the WAB generator in Liferay do the work for you?
 The benefits and drawbacks of each approach are covered here.

 +$$$

 **Note:** If you're wondering what in the world a WAB is, it's a Web Application Bundle.
-If that doesn't clarify things, think of it as a traditional WAR-style plugin, containing a `META-INF/MANIFEST.MF` file with the `Bundle-SymbolicName` OSGi header specified.
-The WAB can run as an OSGi module because of the Liferay [WAB Extender](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/portal-osgi-web/portal-osgi-web-wab-extender).
+If that doesn't clarify things, think of it as a traditional WAR-style plugin that also contains a `META-INF/MANIFEST.MF` file with the `Bundle-SymbolicName` OSGi header specified.
+The WAB can run as an OSGi module because of the Liferay
+[WAB Extender](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/portal-osgi-web/portal-osgi-web-wab-extender).

 $$$